avalonmediasystem/avalon-hydraworks/README.md

-= Avalon Fedora 4 Conversion Tester
+# Avalon Fedora 4 Conversion Tester

-A Hydra Works](https://github.com/projecthydra-labs/hydra-works) based app for testing the conversion of Avalon content from Fedora 3 to Fedora 4
+A [Hydra Works](https://github.com/projecthydra-labs/hydra-works) based app for testing the conversion of Avalon content from Fedora 3 to Fedora 4

-== Known Bugs
+## Known Bugs

 * AdminCollections fail to import
 * Relationships are local